 There are several ways to upload your data, depending on the size:

-2. Using the FTPS solution (scroll down for more details) which can work with either small or large files
+2. Using the FTP uploader (scroll down for more details) which can work with either small or large files

-If these options do not meet your data needs please create a support ticket here or get in touch with us.
-Figshare can support single file uploads of up to 5TB in size.
+If these options do not meet your data needs please create a support ticket.

 Please note: there is a 500 item file limit on accounts.
 If you have more than 500 files, please create an archive.
 Individual account limits - such as the number of files per item - are listed here.